ibm-cloud-docs/databases-for-redis/pricing.md

 1 GB-Month RAM | 2 members x 1 GB  x $5 | $10
 {: caption="Table 1.
 Pricing example for two data members" caption-side="top"}

-Total per month = $11.60/Month
+Total per month = $11.16/Month
 Total per hour = $.016/Hour

 All prices here are in US dollars.
-To see pricing in your local currency, you can to use the [pricing calculator](https://{DomainName}/pricing/configure/service/databases-for-redis).
+To see pricing in your local currency, you can to use the pricing calculator.
 {: .tip}

 ## Using the Pricing Calculator

-For pricing estimation, input your total consumption across two data members into the calculator.
+For pricing estimation, use the **Add to Estimate** button at the bottom of the [{{site.data.keyword.databases-for-redis}} catalog page](https://cloud.ibm.com/catalog/services/databases-for-redis).
+Input your total consumption across two data members into the calculator.
 This is roughly double the size of your data because your data is replicated to both members.
 For example, 1 GB of disk and 1 GB of RAM across two data members would be priced at 2 GB of disk and 2 GB of RAM respectively.

 ![Pricing calculator estimation with 1 GB of disk and 1 GB of RAM, per member](images/pricing-calc.png)